 Chemistry has played an important role in the development of science in India.
 Many great scientists have contributed to this field, making important discoveries in chemical reactions, elements and compounds.
 One scientist, in particular, is known as the pioneer of chemistry in India due to his groundbreaking research and contributions.
 His work laid the foundation for modern chemistry in the country and inspired future generations of scientists.

-Prafulla Chandra Ray is known as the Father of Indian Chemistry.
-He was a great scientist, teacher and industrialist.
-He was born on 2nd August 1861 in Bengal, India.
-Ray made important discoveries in chemistry and also contributed to India’s independence movement by promoting Swadeshi industries.
-He founded Bengal Chemicals & Pharmaceuticals Ltd, the first Indian company to manufacture medicines.
+Prafulla Chandra Ray, known as the Father of Indian Chemistry, was a great scientist, teacher, and industrialist.
+Born on 2nd August 1861 in Bengal, he made remarkable discoveries in chemistry and promoted Swadeshi industries during India’s freedom movement.
+He also founded Bengal Chemicals & Pharmaceuticals Ltd, the first Indian company to produce medicines.

 Prafulla Chandra Ray was born into a Brahmin family.
 His parents were Harish Chandra Ray and Bhubanmohini Debi.
 He studied in a village school at first and later joined Hare School.
 He passed his entrance exam with high marks and went to Presidency College, Kolkata.